siderolabs/talos/website/content/v1.1/learn-more/networking-resources.md

 * `operator` (various dynamic configuration options: DHCP, Virtual IP, etc);
 * `configuration` (derived from the machine configuration).

-So in our example the `operator` layer `HostnameSpec` overwrites the `default` layer producing the final hostname `talos-default-master-1`.
+So in our example the `operator` layer `HostnameSpec` overrides the `default` layer producing the final hostname `talos-default-master-1`.

 The merge process applies to all six core networking specs.
 For each spec, the `layer` controls the merge behavior